Burmese cats ideal weight and nutrition

 Burmese cats grooming

 Burmese cats generally have smooth fine hair, so grooming and maintaining the coat is not an issue and they do a good job of keeping themselves clean.
-You will want to occasionally brush them, as it will help with shedding.
+You will want to occasionally brush them, as this will help with shedding.
 The brushing movements need to be repetitive, however delicate.
 Use a comb with metal bristles and an elastic grip and work through her fur from head to tail to remove dead and loose hair.
-Be extra-gentle near her chest and belly to avoid injuring your Burmese.
+Be extra-gentle near her chest and belly to avoid injuring your Burmese cat.
 Grooming will also improve the blood circulation and help avoid many unpleasant and long-lasting infections and allergies.

 Even clean cats can pick up fleas, especially during the summer months.
 They get fleas through the contact with infested pets or through the contact with fleas in the environment (e.g. from an infected bedding).

-Special attention should be paid to their eyes hygiene, as they are prone to developing eye disorders such as the cherry eye.
+Special attention should be paid to their eyes hygiene, as Burmese cats are prone to developing eye disorders such as the cherry eye.
 Keep the eyes clean by removing any discharge accumulating in the inner corner of the eye.
 Flushing the eye with a mild boric acid solution is also advised.

-Their ears also require a great deal of hygiene as they are prone to serious infections.
+Cat ears also require a great deal of hygiene as they are prone to serious infections.
 Consult your vet on choosing the proper cat ear cleaning solution and use it to remove the excess of wax, debris and dead tissues.

-Their teeth should be checked periodically and brush with a special wipe to prevent teeth and gum diseases.
+Cat teeth should be checked periodically and brush with a special wipe to prevent teeth and gum diseases.
 In the market there are also a lot of cat toys, specially designed to remove food wastes and prevent teeth irritation.

 A litter tray must be available at all times and kept in the same place.
 Solid matter and wet lumps should be removed from the tray frequently and the litter renewed when necessary.
 The tray should be washed and disinfected frequently.
 Rinse thoroughly after disinfecting and allow drying before use.
-Cats are very fussy and will not use a dirty tray.
+Burmese cats are very fussy and will not use a dirty tray.

-Make sure that toys or parts of them cannot be swallowed.
+Make sure that cat toys or parts of them cannot be swallowed.
 Plastic bags and rubber bands can be extremely dangerous, since they do not show up on an X-ray.

 Burmese cats health and lifespan